viewyonder/prompt-injectionator/research/serialize_configurations.md

 The key insight is that you serialize configuration data, not object instances.
 Your JSON should describe "how to build" the injectionator, not the built objects themselves.

+## Key Design Principles

+1. Configuration over Implementation

+The JSON describes what to build, not how it works.
+Each component serializes its configuration data, not its runtime state.

+2. Type-Based Factory System

+Every serializable object includes a type field that maps to a factory class.
+This makes the system extensible - just register new types with the registry.

+3. Nested Object Handling

+Decorators and pipelines are handled recursively.
+The system can serialize arbitrarily deep decorator chains and reconstruct them perfectly.

+4. Security Considerations

+API keys and sensitive data are referenced by environment variable names, not stored in JSON The system validates JSON structure before attempting deserialization Each factory method includes error handling for malformed data

 ```javascript
 // 1.
 SERIALIZABLE INTERFACE
 // Every component that needs serialization implements this